 Whether you work or study in Newark, it is always nice to be introduced to new places to go and things to do.
 To provide some inspiration for expanding your social horizons – I wanted to share some local favorites of students and faculty.
-Seton Hall is situated optimally for a stellar social life – so, although it is easy to leave Newark and head to Hoboken, Jersey City and New York City for nightlife and fun – there is also plenty right here in town too!
+Seton Hall is situated optimally for a stellar social and campus life – so, although it is easy to leave Newark and head to Hoboken, Jersey City and New York City for nightlife and fun – there is also plenty right here in town too!

 I’ll start with my favorite Newark spots – The Prudential Arena (better known simply as “The Rock”) is the host to major concerts, the New Jersey Devils and my preferred sports passion – our very own Seton Hall Pirates.
 My perfect Newark evening is a winning basketball game preceded by dinner at either Dinosaur BBQ or Tops Diner.
 Dinosaur BBQ has a cult following after opening some locations downstate from upstate New York a few years ago and Tops Diner is perennially voted one of Jersey’s best diners – and, in a state full of diners – that is saying something!

 A few blocks away from The Rock you can find yourself in the “Ironbound” section of Newark.
 An historically residential area of Newark with many Spanish and Portuguese restaurants, the Ironbound offers so many choices – that you can get a different answer from each person you ask for their favorite.
 Our students and faculty mention Iberia (especially in the spring/summer when there is live music), Mompou (especially in the summer when the patio is open – tapas & sangria – what could be better), Fornos and Spanish Tavern.
 And, no Newark restaurant list would be complete without mentioning Hobby’s Deli – get your deli fix without heading across the river!